eigenent/eigenent/README.md

 # 👨‍🚀 Dimitris Nentidis (eigenent)

 **Mechanical Engineering Student** at the Aristotle University of Thessaloniki
-**Specializing in**: System Control · Optimization · FEM · Aerospace Design · Data Analysis
+**Specializing in**: System Identification and Control
+**Interested in**: Optimization · FEM · Aerospace Design · Data Analysis

 ---

 🎓 Currently completing my integrated Master’s thesis:
 **“Active Thermal Control Study on a Biological CubeSat Payload”**

-🛰 Past contributor at **[SpaceDot](https://gitlab.com/acubesat)** on the **ACubeSAT** project, where I worked on a wide range of engineering challenges in aerospace systems.
+🛰 Past contributor at **[SpaceDot](https://gitlab.com/acubesat)** on the **ACubeSAT** project, where I worked on a wide range of engineering challenges in a cubesat project under the umbrella of **"FYS!3"** of the educational office of the **European Space Agency**.

 💡 Deeply interested in:
 - System Identification & Control
 - Game Theory (Iterated Prisoner’s Dilemma simulations coming soon)
-- Aerospace Design & CubeSats
+- Cubesats and Aerospace Systems
 - Process Optimization
-- Scientific Machine Learning & Autonomous Systems
+- Scientific Machine Learning
+- Autonomous Systems

 ---